Collections Knight Library

 Scope and content

 The library, which contains the largest research collection in the state, has over 3 million volumes and subscribes to nearly 17,000 journals.
 Furthermore, the library has collections of materials in a vast array of languages, including Spanish, French, German, Chinese, Japanese, Korean, Thai, and Russian.
 In addition to books and academic journals (many of which are available digitally and in print), the library has extensive collections of microforms; slides; maps; manuscripts; compact discs; audio cassettes; phonograph records; DVDs and videotapes; and state, federal, and international government documents.

-Most books and periodicals in Knight Library are housed in our publicly accessible stacks.
+Most books and periodicals in Knight Library are housed in our publicly accessible shelves.
 These materials are arranged by Library of Congress call number on the library's second, third, and fourth floors.
-Most items in the general stacks circulate under regular loan periods.
+Most items in the general collection circulate under regular loan periods.
 Bound journals are shelved in the general collections and have shortened loan periods.
 See our borrowing policies for more information.

 Special sections and formats

 The Knight Library has certain collections located in distinct sections because of the collection's purpose or format.
 These sections and materials of particular interest are described below.